 One of the first things you’ll do on your first day is withdraw some cash to get you through your first couple of weeks until your Chinese bank account is opened.
 Most ATMs in China will accept visa cards, and the withdrawal fees aren’t usually high.
-Another essential on your first full day in China is to go and get yourself a sim card sorted.
-This is also relatively straightforward to do, and someone from your school will take you into a phone shop to do this.
+Another essential on your first full day in China is to go and get yourself a SIM card sorted.
+This is also relatively straightforward to do, and someone from your school will take you to a phone shop to do this.
 You can pay the vendor in cash and the sim card will come with credit already on it, which should last you for the first few weeks until you have your bank account set up.

 Some schools do provide their staff with accommodation, but for the majority of teachers in China, during your first few days, you’ll need to set up some apartment viewings.
 Your school will usually be a big help here, and will not only provide you with the contact details of agents but they can also be actively involved in arranging viewings that are tailored to your accommodation preferences.
 Some teachers may have viewings already arranged before landing in China, and some teachers may use different methods, such as social media, to connect with other teachers and arrange apartment viewings that way.

 Once you have viewings arranged, the most important task during your first week will be to look around and get an apartment secured.
-Again, your school will usually be a big help here, and will send a member of staff to look at apartments with you – either to help with language translation or to just give an informed opinion, since they?ll know the area and general cost of living.
-Once you’ve found an apartment that you like then you?ll agree to a move-in date, which will usually be within a few days and you’ll be required to pay your deposit.
+Again, your school will usually be a big help here and will send a member of staff to look at apartments with you – either to help with language translation or to just give an informed opinion, since they’ll know the area and general cost of living.
+Once you’ve found an apartment that you like then you’ll agree to a move-in date, which will usually be within a few days and you’ll be required to pay your deposit.

 Introduction To Your School

 At some point in your first week, between getting over jet lag, apartment hunting, and sorting out other essentials, you’ll likely be taken to your new school, where you’ll be shown around and introduced to other teachers.
 You may well be introduced to other teachers who are new arrivals and are currently going through similar new experiences to you.
 This is great as it connects you with friends to socialise and explore with during your first few weeks in China.
-Although the first few weeks can be manic, it’s definitely worth going and checking out the nightlife as well as a few sights during the free time that you have.
+Although the first few weeks can be manic, it’s worth going and checking out the nightlife as well as a few sights during the free time that you have.

 Setup Bank Account